UCSC-Treehouse/Essential-skills-for-Treehouse-computational-research/Chapter-Instructions/Chapter_01_Instructions.md

 - File –\> New File –\> Quarto Document…

-![Create New Quarto Document](Images/create_new_quarto_file.png){width= 55% .border fig-alt=“RStudio screen showing button navigation to create a new quarto document”}
+![Create New Quarto Document](Images/create_new_quarto_file.png){width= 55% .border} fig-alt=“RStudio screen showing button navigation to create a new quarto document”

 3. Name your Quarto document